-The Company, its subsidiary Santa Fe and Santa Fe's subsidiary, Portsmouth, have established performance-based compensation programs for Mr. Winfield's management of the securities portfolios of those companies.
+The Company and its subsidiary Portsmouth have established performance-based compensation programs for Mr. Winfield's management of the securities portfolios of both companies.
 The performance-based compensation program was approved by the disinterested members of the respective Boards of Directors of the Company and its subsidiaries.
-No performance bonus compensation was paid to Mr. Winfield for the fiscal years ended June 30, 2020, and 2019.
+No performance bonus compensation was paid to Mr. Winfield for the fiscal years ended June 30, 2021, and 2020.